apache/mesos/docs/agent-recovery.md

       executors and tasks running at an agent die when the agent dies and are not recovered.

-A restarted agent should re-register with master within a timeout (75 seconds by default: see the `--max_agent_ping_timeouts` and `--agent_ping_timeout` [configuration flags](configuration.md)).
-If the agent takes longer than this timeout to re-register, the master shuts down the agent, which in turn will shutdown any live executors/tasks.
+A restarted agent should reregister with master within a timeout (75 seconds by default: see the `--max_agent_ping_timeouts` and `--agent_ping_timeout` [configuration flags](configuration.md)).
+If the agent takes longer than this timeout to reregister, the master shuts down the agent, which in turn will shutdown any live executors/tasks.

 Therefore, it is highly recommended to automate the process of restarting an